oven-sh/bun/docs/api/fetch.md

 ### Response buffering

 Bun goes to great lengths to optimize the performance of reading the response body.
-The fastest way to read the response body is to use one of the resposne body methods:
+The fastest way to read the response body is to use one of these methods:

 - `response.text(): Promise<string>`
 - `response.json(): Promise<any>`